mbeatonunez/LSB_Steganography/README.md

 3 The program goes into the image data, or Pixel Array, protion of the image file

-4 While reading the image and message one byte at a time, the program places each bit of the message into the LSB of each bite of the image file's pixel array portion.
+4 While reading the image and message one byte at a time, the program copies each bit of the message file and places it into the LSB of each byte of the image file's pixel array portion.

 5 The message file is erased and the output file is generated.